SystemsApproach/sdn/uses.rst

 those computing abstractions are implemented.
-Sitting underneath that overlay is a physical network, which network virtualization just takes as given (and that physical network need not implement SDN at all).\ [#]_ In this book we take a broad view of what SDN is, but at the same time we can see that not all the potential benefits of SDN are delivered by network virtualization.
+Sitting underneath that overlay is a physical network, which network virtualization just takes as given (and that physical network need not implement SDN at all).

-.. [#] This observation about different aspects of SDN being
-       implemented in switches versus end hosts is an important one that we return to in Section 3.1, and again in Chapter 8.
+This observation about different aspects of SDN being implemented in switches versus end hosts is an important one that we return to in Section 3.1 (where we outline the overall SDN architecture), and again in Chapter 8 (where we describe Network Virtualization in more detail).

 2.2 Switching Fabrics